Limiting Reagent (Reactant)

 Also, find the remaining amount of excess reagent and the amount of product produced.

-Step 1: To find the limiting reagent using method 2.
+Step 1: Find the limiting reagent using method 2.

 4 mol. of Na produces 2 mol. of Na2O